zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/contributing/code-review.md

 Proceed to the next step after you've addressed your team's comments and have received an approval.
-There is no actual requirement in gitlab to receive your team-based approval - it's simply best practice.
+There is no actual requirement in gitlab to receive your team-based approval - it is simply best practice.

 ### 2. Owner Review